The Best Restaurants In White Center guide image

 Best Roasted Corn Stand in White Center is a neighborhood staple, and absolutely deserves its title.
 Serving elote and esquite in the same parking lot as Taqueria La Fondita #1, this walk-up trailer is the perfect pit stop for a snack when you really want corn.
 Order said corn in a cup or on the cob, topped with Flamin’ Hot Cheetos dust and crumbled cotija cheese.
 In the wise words of Corn Kid, we can’t imagine a more beautiful thing.

 What you do at a casino is totally your business, but if you want to guarantee being a winner every time, go to Roxy’s Casino solely for the chicken wings.
 Right on the edge of White Center, Roxy’s has game tables, bowling, and most importantly, some of the best wings in town.
-These dry-fried salt and pepper stunners are topped with chopped green onions and jalapeños—and are the true jackpot here.
-The kitchen doesn't close until 2am, so there’s plenty of time to stop by on your way home for takeout wings.
+These dry-fried salt and pepper stunners are topped with chopped green onions and jalapeños.
+The kitchen doesn't close until 2am, so there’s plenty of time to stop by on your way home for takeout.

-Exclusively open on Saturday through Monday, picking up a pineapple scone from this Hawaiian bakery should be at the top of your to-do list, next to getting an oil change and dreading the beginning of the workweek.
+Exclusively open on Saturday through Monday, picking up a pineapple scone from this Hawaiian bakery should be at the top of your to-do list.
 Patrick’s haupia cinnamon roll uses coconut milk and crushed macadamia nuts to take the pastry to a new level, and the guava cake looks like something from a tea party in Wonderland.
 Make sure to check out their specials board, classic Hawaiian breakfast plates, and a spam musubi (or two).

 A long night of skating to old-school hip-hop hits (and falling on your butt) at Southgate Roller Rink requires pizza and beer for fuel.
 That’s where Proletariat Pizza comes in.
 Grab a classic slice at the counter or wait just a few minutes for a fresh pie.
 While they have a ton of topping combinations, we love the one with prosciutto and cracked eggs, or the chicken pesto with nutty pesto, red onion, mushrooms, and chicken sausage.